Staples-Inc/snap-plugin-collector-couchbase/README.md

 }
 ```

 Run snapd with the config file.
 Then use snapctl to list discovered metrics.
-You can then write your task file.
-We have an examples in the examples folder.
 ```
 $ ./snapd --plugin-trust 0 --log-level 1 --config /path/to/config/config.json
 $ ./snapctl plugin load $GOPATH/bin/snap-plugin-collector-couchbase
 $ ./snapctl metric list
 ```

 You can then write your task file.
-We have an examples here below that also uses the passthru and mock-file plugin.
+We have an example here below that also uses the passthru and mock-file plugin.
 ```yaml
 ---
   version: 1